There are over 1.2 billion people who play tennis, both recreationally and competitively, making it one of the most popular sports in the world.

 It can take anywhere between 5 months to 5 years.
 While you can learn how to play tennis in a few months, it’s difficult to become a good tennis player in a short amount of time.

-You need to follow the tennis beginner’s guide, play on different tennis courts, and learn everything you need to know first before you can become a worthy opponent.
+You need to follow the tennis beginner’s guide, play on different tennis courts, practice alone and with a team, and learn everything you need to know first before you can become a worthy opponent.

 Wrapping Up - How to Play Tennis If You’re a Beginner